jbcodeforce/jbcodeforce.github.io/docs/architecture/streaming.md

 # Stream processing

-This article is theory about stream processing and then links concrete studies on specific technos.
+This article is a summary of stream processing with links to concrete studies of specific technologies.
 There is a need to understand the problems related to data processing in distributed computing.

 ## Concepts